Fiddleheads Violin Studio Sales Policies

 Fiddleheads is proudly an eco-responsible business.
 Please visit our Green Policy page for more information.

 Instrument and bow trials are welcome and encouraged.
 Please visit our Trials page for more information.

-We ship using Canada Post/US Mail.
+Rhiannon ships using Canada Post/US Mail.
 Most items are shipped same day or within a day of the order being placed.
 Most postage services are expedited, meaning the items arrive within a business week.
 Other items are sent quicker methods (small items within Canada) and some as lettermail.
-If you have a concern whether an item will arrive by a deadline, feel free to contact us.
+If you have a concern whether an item will arrive by a deadline, feel free to contact Fiddleheads.

-We do our best to offer the fairest pricing on all our items.
-Seeing as we provide service to near and far, we average the shipping rates for the USA and Canada.
+Rhiannon does her best to offer the fairest pricing on all Fiddleheads' items.
+Seeing as service is provided to customers near and far, shipping rates are averaged for the USA and Canada.

-Rest assured, if you order multiple items all with their own shipping charges, we will pack your items together as efficiently as possible for combined shipping.
-If the combining shipment of multiple items results in substantial savings in shipping, we will be sure to personally refund you the balance via paypal!
-How many other shops will send you a partial refund after your order?
+Rest assured, if you order multiple items all with their own shipping charges, your items will be packed together as efficiently as possible for combined shipping.

-More than 99% off instruments we ship arrive with bridge and post still standing, often still in relatively good tune.
-However, due to various factors shipping, we cannot guarantee the bridge or soundpost will still be standing upon arrival.
+More than 99% off instruments shipped arrive with bridge and post still standing, often still in relatively good tune.
+However, due to various factors shipping, it's impossible to guarantee the bridge or soundpost will still be standing upon arrival.
 Should the post, in particular, fall (rattling around inside the violin), the customer will have to take the instrument to a local shop to have it put back into place.
 This is a simple procedure done by experienced hands which will only take 5 minutes to complete.
-We encourage our customers to pay only between $8 and $20 to have this quick service done, though some shops will unethically try to charge more to a captive audience.
+Customers are advised to pay only between $8 and $20 to have this quick service done, though some shops will unethically try to charge more to a captive audience.